microsoft/CLRInstrumentationEngine/DESIGN-NOTES.md

 One of the goals of this design is to allow for consumers of the new instrumentation engine to be implemented in separate dlls.
 This allows them to be implemented by separate teams, and shared between different products.
 Achieving these goals will require a binary compatibility contract.
 Instrumentation Engine uses a form of Reg-Free COM that reuses the interface concept including IUnknown but does not bring in com baggage such as apartment threading or marshaling.
 This nicely matches the existing model of ICorProfiler.

-Sticking with the Intellitrace terminology, these instrumentation components called "Instrumentation Methods" which will essentially be free threaded com objects loaded by direct call to the class factory using the com server exports (DllGetClassObject etc…).
+Sticking with the IntelliTrace terminology, these instrumentation components called "Instrumentation Methods" which will essentially be free threaded com objects loaded by direct call to the class factory using the com server exports (DllGetClassObject etc…).
 This has the advantage of requiring a simple vtable dispatch for each cross component call keeping overhead to a minimum.

 Since ICorProfiler reserves the right to callback on multiple threads simultaneously, the instrumentation methods will need to act as free-threaded objects and take responsibility for their own locking.
 This is nothing new, as ICorProfiler has always had that requirement.

 In order to allow for xcopy deploy without admin rights, the registration of the instrumentation components is done via an object configuration model using xml files.
-This is similar to how intellitrace manages instrumentation methods today with one key difference: the instrumentation objects will likely be packaged in their own dlls.
+This is similar to how IntelliTrace manages instrumentation methods today with one key difference: the instrumentation objects will likely be packaged in their own dlls.
 Therefore, for MSI based installations, a safe admin writable folder will contain the dlls, and the configuration file will describe the objects that are contained within that dll.
 For xcopy deployment, the sub folder containing the instrumentation methods will be a sub-folder of the xcopy payload and the xml config will be contained in the same folder as the monitoring agent.

 Example Configuration (NOTE: this is just an example, not a finished design):